The 15 Best Things to Do in Brussels, Belgium

 8 | Drink Belgian Beer at Delirium

 Another thing the Belgians are famous for is beer 🍻 There are tons of places around the city to get a great beer.
 Delirium Village is one of those places.
-It has a great atmosphere and decor and claims to have thousands of bottled beers available.
+It has a great atmosphere and decor, and claims to have thousands of bottled beers.
 Delirium Village has around eight bars, but Delirium Taphouse is the coolest.
-Wolf is another place worth a visit.
-They have their own Flow beer from their microbrewery, located on-site.
+Wolf is another destination worth visiting.
+They offer their own Flow beer from their on-site microbrewery.

 20220829 Things to Do in Brussels 078